This page provides an overview of the vaccine administration process.

-- Use the pre-vaccination checklist in the Immunisation Handbook 2017
+- Use the pre-vaccination checklist in the current Immunisation Handbook

-- Identify any contraindications, specific precautions or reasons to defer immunisation, refer the Immunisation Handbook 2017
+- Identify any contraindications, specific precautions or reasons to defer immunisation, refer the current Immunisation Handbook

-- Be prepared to discuss “Conditions that are not contraindications to immunisation”, refer to the Immunisation Handbook 2017
+- Be prepared to discuss “Conditions that are not contraindications to immunisation”, refer to the current Immunisation Handbook